emberjs/rfcs/text/0864-deprecate-ember-a.md

 `Ember.A()` provides a way for addon authors or application owners who disable array prototype extensions to add reactivity to arrays (through `pushObject()`, `removeObject()`) and to access prototype extension convenience methods such as `filterBy()` on an any array-like object.
 Both of these paradigms have been deprecated in Ember and `Ember.A()` should follow suit as it can break things in unexpected ways and interferes with progress in [Ember](https://github.com/emberjs/ember.js/blob/4339725976299b24c69fb9dfbf13d18bf9917130/packages/@ember/-internals/utils/lib/ember-array.ts) and [Ember Data](https://github.com/emberjs/data/blob/47a71ca1538ba9e2d7dfa01bf048a2db897bdf5f/packages/store/addon/-private/record-arrays/identifier-array.ts#L381-L401) where special care must be taken to prevent or compensate for usage.

-Along with it's usefulness `Ember.A()` has a significant API gotcha in that it doesn't return a new instance of the array-like object it is passed, it modifies that object and returns is such that `A(array) === array` this can create the dreaded spooky-action-at-a-distance effect where suddenly an object which was `Array` can become an `Ember.NativeArray`.
-An example of this is using `{{includes "Zoey" this.mascots}}` from [ember-composable-helpers](https://github.com/DockYard/ember-composable-helpers#includes) will modify `this.mascots` and add `lastObject` to the API.
+Along with its usefulness `Ember.A()` has a significant API gotcha in that it doesn't return a new instance of the array-like object it is passed, it modifies that object and returns it such that `A(array) === array`, this can create the dreaded spooky-action-at-a-distance effect where suddenly an object which was `Array` can become an `Ember.NativeArray`.
+An example of this is using `{{includes "Zoey" this.mascots}}` from [ember-composable-helpers](https://github.com/DockYard/ember-composable-helpers#includes), which will modify `this.mascots` and add `lastObject` to the API.
 Re-ordering the template code at a later date will result in a mysterious failure that can be extremely frustrating to understand.

 ```js
 export default class WeirdArray extends Component {